 Village Academy shares a building with MS 53 and Success Academy Far Rockaway Charter School, an elementary school.
 The building, constructed to withstand earthquakes, looks imposing from the outside; inside, it has metal detectors.
 Village Academy is on an upper floor with cheery yellow walls and windows facing a courtyard.
 NYC school surveys show students feel safe in school.

 Special education: There are Integrated Co-Teaching (ICT) classes on every grade, which mix special and general needs students with two teachers.

 Admissions: Village Academy shares the MS 53 zone.
-Students can express a preference between the two schools.
-(February 2012, Lydie Raschka)
+Students may choose between the two schools.
+(Lydie Raschka, web reports, April 2019)